 If you bought the wine as a gift, instead of popping it into a wine bag, why not give your gift a personal touch by wrapping it up nicely to impress your family and friends?
 Perhaps Perfect Gift Wrapping Ideas book from Tuttle Publishing will give you more ideas on how to wrap it.
 You can read more about the book here.

 You can get them directly from the publisher’s website or on Amazon.
 Here are the links from Amazon:

 Disclosure: This is a featured post.
 I received these books from the publisher for free.
 However, they have not paid me for this review, and they do not exercise any editorial control over my review or anything else on this site.
-Contains Amazon affiliate links to the products.
+We have included Amazon affiliate links to the products.
 If you click on this and buy, we may earn a small commission.